-The Accounting Officer of the Department is the chairperson of the ERMECO.
 In executing its function, the ERMECO performed the following key activities during the year:

-- reviewed the Department's Risk Management Policy, Strategy and Implementation Plan for recommendation by the Audit Committee and approval by the Accounting Officer.
-The Risk Management Policy, Strategy and Implementation Plan apply to all the Public Entities under the Department; - set, reviewed and applied appropriate risk appetite and tolerances, and recommended same for approval by the Accounting Officer; - reported to the Accounting Officer of the Department any material changes to the risk profile of the Entity; - identified new and/or emerging risks and opportunities; - assessed the implementation of the departmental Risk Management Policy, Strategy and Implementation Plan; - evaluated the effectiveness and mitigating strategies to address the material strategic, operational, ethics and economic crime risks; - reviewed the Fraud and Corruption Prevention and Response Plan recommended for approval by the Accounting Officer; - discussed and considered the Social Cluster Audit Committee remarks; - assessed the implementation of the departmental Ethics Management approach; and - provided oversight on ethics management in the department.
+- reviewed the Public Entity's Risk Management Policy, Strategy and Implementation Plan; for recommendation by the Audit Committee and approval by the Accounting Authority; - set, reviewed and applied appropriate risk appetite and tolerances, and recommended same for approval by the Accounting Authority;

+- reported to the Accounting Authority any material changes to the risk profile of the Public Entity; - identified emerging risks; - reviewed the Fraud Prevention Plan (Strategy, Policy and Implementation Plan) and recommended for approval by the Accounting Authority; - evaluated the extent and effectiveness of integration of risk management within the Public Entity; - assessed the implementation of the Entity's Risk Management Policy, Strategy and Implementation Plan; - assessed the implementation of the Entity's Ethics Management approach; - evaluated the effectiveness and mitigating strategies to address the material, ethics and economic crime risks; and - provided oversight on ethics management for the Entity.
-KEY RISKS CONSIDERED AND ADDRESSED DURING THE YEAR

-The following is a key risk for the Western Cape Language Committee that was reviewed on a quarterly basis, including assessing the mitigations in place:

-• Appointment of an Accounting Authority and a fully representative WCLC.
-Management continues to manage the risk.
+Key risks considered and addressed during the year

+The following are the key risks that were considered and addressed during the year:

+- Timely appointment of a fully representative WCLC - The WC Language Policy is not fully implemented by certain Provincial departments

-The WCLC's risks were presented at the quarterly ERMECO meetings.
+Other risks were deliberated/debated on at the quarterly ERMECO meetings.
 Senior managers were required to provide feedback on progress with implementation of action plans to reduce the likelihood of risks materialising and/or the impact should they materialise.
 ERMECO also referred risks back that should be analysed more extensively and recommended additional mitigations or actions to manage risks.